swaywm/sway/README.md

 + `sway/desktop/render.c`: the file that handles calling `fx_renderer` to render to the screen, handles damage tracking and scaling
 + `sway/desktop/fx_renderer.c`: the meat and potatoes of this project, structured as similarly to wlr_renderer as possible
 + `sway/desktop/shaders`: where all of the shaders that fx_renderer uses live

+Please join our (for the time being very small) Discord server for development chatter! https://discord.gg/jVjjFdcN